Perruzz/LuzzattiHospital/README.md

 # LuzzattiHospital
-Project for the DB course at the faculty of Computer Science, UNIPD.
+Project for the DB course(2023/2024) at the faculty of Computer Science, UNIPD.